Cal Kestis: Critical reception

 Cameron Monaghan's performance as Cal Kestis received praise.

-The character of Cal Kestis received generally positive reviews, with some expressing dissatisfaction that the final design of the character was "generic" or "dorky".
+Cal Kestis' character was generally well-received, although some expressed dissatisfaction that the final design of the character was "generic" or "dorky".
 Elijah Beahm from The Escapist criticized the depiction of Cal's reactions to the deaths of key characters, as well as Cal's role in the wiping out of an ethnic tribe of Dathomirians, arguing that his more muted response makes him unsympathetic as a heroic protagonist.
 Beahm argued "For all the ancient temples Cal visits and the other Force sensitives he speaks to, the best he can do is murder Stormtroopers.
-He’s not a keeper of the peace; he’s a soldier and a betrayer of what the Jedi should be."
+He's not a keeper of the peace; he's a soldier and a betrayer of what the Jedi should be."
 This sentiment was also expressed by Jack Packard from The Escapist.
-Conversely, Nick Calandra from The Escapist defended Cal Kestis, saying "Cal learning to control his emotions and work through his trauma provides an infinitely more interesting character than he would have been had he just "followed" the Jedi way without truly understanding what it means.
+Conversely, Nick Calandra from The Escapist defended the character, saying "Cal learning to control his emotions and work through his trauma provides an infinitely more interesting character than he would have been had he just "followed" the Jedi way without truly understanding what it means.
 Once Cal finally stops fighting the past, sheathes his lightsaber, and promises to honor the teachings of his former master, only then does he become knighted as a Jedi."

 Alani Vargas from CheatSheet also stated that Cal Kestis is "a great choice for the main character".
-Some reviewers noted that while he does not start off strong, the good writing, interesting cast of supporting characters and the entertaining story help the player connect with Cal.
+Some reviewers noted that while he does not start off strong, the good writing, interesting cast of supporting characters, and the entertaining story help the player connect with Cal.

 The actor spoke out against criticism about his red hair, after players made mods to change the color of Cal's hair.

 IGN named Cal Kestis one of the best video game characters of 2019, with staff member Matthew Adler highlighting his growth in power as well as his "down-to-earth personality and willingness to seek change".
-In 2020, Cal Kestis ranked 50th place in a "Best Star Wars character of All Time" fan poll organized by IGN.
+In 2020, Cal was ranked 50th in a "Best Star Wars character of All Time" fan poll organized by IGN.